SharanKalyan/Aircraft-Model-Recognition-YOLO11/README.md

 I collected around ~2,000 images (~200 images per class, which is quite low) and trained it using YOLOV11L.
 I also trained the images on YoloV11 Nano for speed as that would be very helpful when I deploy it on an Android App or as a webapp.

-# Here are some results:
+# Here are some results

 ## Boeing 787 Dreamliner: